 GeoSmart has undertaken an assessment of the location of sewer features within the vicinity of the Site.
-According to the Thames Water asset location plan there is a public surface water sewer, located adjacent to the north and east of the Site.
-Due to the close proximity, discharge to sewer is likely to be appropriate.
+There are no public combined or surface water sewers in the vicinity of the Site, therefore discharge to sewer is not likely to be appropriate.
+A foul sewer network is present adjacent to the western Site boundary.